The Conspiratory

 It is worth taking the assembled case seriously, because the raw material is not invented.
 Nikola Tesla really did report unexplained signals.
 Writing in Collier's Weekly in February 1901, he described disturbances in his receiving apparatus at Colorado Springs that changed “periodically, and with such a clear suggestion of number and order that they were not traceable to any cause then known to me,” and he floated, in his own words, the idea that he might be hearing a call from another planet.
 That is one of the most respected inventors of the era, on the record, entertaining an extraterrestrial explanation for something his own instruments recorded.

-Four unrelated events, each with its own explanation
+Five unrelated events, each with its own explanation

 Start with the photograph, because it is the closest thing to physical evidence the theory has, and it is also the most thoroughly documented.
 NASA's Johnson Space Center maintains an official record of every astronaut photograph from every mission; the frame in question, STS088-724-65, is logged as taken on 11 December 1998 during the STS-88 assembly flight, and its listed content is, simply, “space debris.”
-That is not a later reinterpretation — it is what the mission record says the object is.
+That is not a later reinterpretation; it is what the mission record says the object is.
 During an STS-88 spacewalk days earlier, commander Robert Cabana radioed astronaut Jerry Ross that “one of the thermal covers got away from you,” referring to a trunnion-pin thermal shield that had come loose.
-NASA catalogued the lost item as object 25570, tracked it in orbit, and recorded its atmospheric reentry on 14 December 1998 — a lifespan of about a week, not thirteen millennia.
+NASA catalogued the lost item as object 25570, tracked it in orbit, and recorded its atmospheric reentry on 14 December 1998: a lifespan of about a week, not thirteen millennia.
 Space historian and former NASA trajectory engineer James Oberg, who worked STS-88 directly, has laid out this identification in detail: a drifting insulation cover, tumbling and catching the light unpredictably, is exactly what the photographs show.

 The 1920s echoes are real, but “unexplained in 1928” is not the same as “unexplained now,” and it is nowhere close to “proof of a satellite.”
-Physicists studying long-delayed echoes today — including Sverre Holm at the University of Oslo, working in the same country where Hals first logged them — describe several candidate natural mechanisms: signals ducted along Earth's magnetic field lines into the opposite hemisphere, repeated round-the-world ionospheric reflection, and conversion between radio waves and slow-moving plasma waves in the upper atmosphere.
+Physicists studying long-delayed echoes today (including Sverre Holm at the University of Oslo, working in the same country where Hals first logged them) describe several candidate natural mechanisms: signals ducted along Earth's magnetic field lines into the opposite hemisphere, repeated round-the-world ionospheric reflection, and conversion between radio waves and slow-moving plasma waves in the upper atmosphere.
 None of these require an orbiting object of any kind, let alone an artificial one.
 The star-map interpretation that produced the “13,000 years” figure has an even simpler problem: its own author retracted it.
 Duncan Lunan withdrew his Epsilon Boötis analysis in 1976, acknowledging errors in the data he had used and describing his own method as unscientific.
 The number believers now treat as an established age comes from a hypothesis its creator disowned.

 Why people believe